Living with HIV

 • How can HIVinfo help?

-If you have questions about HIV treatment or need help finding HIV treatment resources, HIVinfo health information specialists can assist you.
-English- and Spanish-speaking health information specialists are available.
+If you have questions about HIV treatment or need help finding HIV treatment resources, HIVinfo health information specialists (available in English or Spanish) can assist you.
 Contact HIVinfo by phone (1-800-448-0440) or email (HIVinfo@NIH.gov) for confidential assistance.
 For more information, visit the HIVinfo Contact Us page.

 Also see the HIV Source collection of HIV links and resources.